External Ids for RPS13 Gene

 Ribosomes, the organelles that catalyze protein synthesis, consist of a small 40S subunit and a large 60S subunit.
 Together these subunits are composed of 4 RNA species and approximately 80 structurally distinct proteins.
 This gene encodes a ribosomal protein that is a component of the 40S subunit.
 The protein belongs to the S15P family of ribosomal proteins.
 It is located in the cytoplasm.
 The protein has been shown to bind to the 5.8S rRNA in rat.
 The gene product of the E. coli ortholog (ribosomal protein S15) functions at early steps in ribosome assembly.
 This gene is co-transcribed with two U14 small nucleolar RNA genes, which are located in its third and fifth introns.
 As is typical for genes encoding ribosomal proteins, there are multiple processed pseudogenes of this gene dispersed through the genome. [provided by RefSeq, Jul 2008]

 GeneCards Summary for RPS13 Gene

 RPS13 (Ribosomal Protein S13) is a Protein Coding gene.
-Among its related pathways are Disease and Biosynthesis of the N-glycan precursor (dolichol lipid-linked oligosaccharide, LLO) and transfer to a nascent protein.
-GO annotations related to this gene include structural constituent of ribosome and mRNA binding.
+Diseases associated with RPS13 include Malignant Giant Cell Tumor and Autonomic Nervous System Neoplasm.
+Among its related pathways are Activation of the mRNA upon binding of the cap-binding complex and eIFs, and subsequent binding to 43S and Metabolism.
+GO annotations related to this gene include poly(A) RNA binding and mRNA binding.